HyberionBrew/f110_ope_benchmark/README.md

 # TODOs

-1) Remove all the absolute paths
-2) Forward the submodules
 3) Redo all plots one more time, after feedback (very small bug, affecting the results minusculy)
-4) Add instructions on adding the dataset path
 5) Rework the plotting step asap
 6) Add existing data to be downloaded such that plotting can be done immediately without running all the other scripts
 7) Do one full trial run with IS, MB (not all models), FQE (only 1 seed and one agent), IS (DR) in a docker enviroment.
-8) Provide code on generating the gts?
 9) Update the description of the F1tenth dataset

-10)